-You might be able to find a 5-year fixed refinance loan somewhere.
-But they are rare since most consumers need the lower monthly payments a 15- or 30-year mortgage provide.
+You might be able to find a 5-year fixed refinance home loan somewhere.
+But they are rare since most consumers need the lower monthly payments a 15- or 30-year mortgage provides.

 Local banks or credit unions in your community might be able to help you since they have more flexibility and power to customize loan terms.
 Mortgage brokers who work with many different lending sources might also be able to find the right a 5-year mortgage loan out there for you.

 If you can’t find a 5-year fixed mortgage loan, you could still create the same savings strategy by getting a longer-term loan and paying more each month.
 You’d get the loan paid off early while claiming significant savings in interest.

 For instance, if you took out a 15-year fixed loan for $200,000 at 3.25 percent, your monthly principal and interest payment would be $1,405.

 Even though it’s a 15-year loan you could make larger monthly payments to knock out the balance in five years.
 To do this you’d need to add an extra $2,211 a month — making your mortgage payment $3,616.

 How much could you save in interest by doing this?
 Over $36,000.
 Plus, you’d own the property outright 10 years sooner.

 Conventional loans let you pay as much extra principal per month as you want without penalty.
 The end result is essentially a 5-year fixed-rate mortgage.

 And this approach has another benefit: Flexibility.
 To keep this loan up to date, you’d be required to pay only the original payment of $1,405 per month.